 The history and philosophy of Family Doctors

 Our practice was established in 1983 by Dr John Allen.
 Having relocated in September 2016 Family Doctors has been able to grow, with the expectation of reaching a registered patient population of 7000 in 2020.
 It has a distinctive Christian character and an established place in the community.
 The staff include a number born overseas plus three staff members who have Maori ancestry.
-All our doctors have undergone training relating to Maori health issues, and all staff have completed training in Maori culture, the Treaty of Waitangi and CALD (culturally and linguinstically diverse) training.
-Maori constitute 6.1% of our patient population and we have all had experience of dealing with Maori culture as it relates to birth, death, health, family commitments and traditional culture.
+All our doctors have undergone training relating to Maori health issues, and all staff have completed training in Maori culture, the Treaty of Waitangi and CALD (culturally and linguinstically diverse).
+Maori constitute 8% of our patient population and we have all had experience of dealing with Maori culture as it relates to birth, death, health, family commitments and traditional culture.

 We have explicitly incorporated Maori concepts of health into our philosophy and our logo.